Prepare for Retirement: How Many Americans ARE NOT Prepared?

 One of the biggest challenges of retirement is saving enough money to last you for the rest of your life.
+It doesn’t have to be hard to Prepare for Retirement.
 Between savings, employer plans and investments, there are many options for making your financial future more secure.
 However, too few Americans begin saving while they are young or have enough put away to fund a successful retirement.
 Recent reports have shown that not all adults are ready for retirement, nor do they feel adequately prepared to leave the workforce.

 Preparing for retirement